HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP7383.md

 * StabilityStudy profile reference design plans.
 * **DrugProductBatch / DrugSubstanceBatch**: Provide the manufacturing and packaging context for the material being tested.
 * **StabilityGroups**: When matrixing or bracketing designs are used, ResultObservations may be associated with groupings of products or strengths rather than individual batches.
-* StabilitySubStudy references CycledTestingPlanDefinition, MatrixingPlanDefinition, or BracketingStudyEvidence.
+* StabilitySubStudy references CycledTestingPlanDefinition.

-* **BracketingStudyEvidence** and **MatrixedStudyEvidence**: These profiles support scientific or statistical inferences based on reduced testing designs.
-They reference variableDefinitions that describe the tested extremes or matrixed configurations.
-* **CycledTestingPlanDefinition** and **MatrixingPlanDefinition**: These PlanDefinition-based profiles outline the procedural framework for collecting
-* ResultObservation depends on linking to DrugProductBatch or DrugSubstanceBatch.
-ResultObservation profle in cycled or matrixed studies, specify actions and goals that define the testing sequence and objectives.
+* **CycledTestingPlanDefinition**: This PlanDefinition-based profile specify actions and goals that define the testing sequence and objectives in cycled studies.
+* ResultObservation depends on linking to DrugProductBatch or DrugSubstanceBatch for container clousre information.
 The ResultObservation profile is detailed on [Batch Analyses (3.2.S.4.4 & 3.2.P.5.4)](eCTDSP4454.html).

 ### Implementer‑Focused Model Map